Astrofriend's homepage

 • f/4 20-35 mm 35 mm format, Tokina for Canon EOS *

-The lens I use most when on travel, the optics are of very high quality, 2015.
+The lens I use most when on travel, the optics are of very high quality.
+I sold my fisheye lens, maybe I can use this one instead, 2015.

 • f/2.8 24-70 mm 35 mm format, Tamron for Canon EOS *